baumanab/Portfolio/README.md

 ## Identifying Fraud from Enron Email

 **Skills Developed:** PYTHON, SCIKIT-LEARN, NATURAL LANGUAGE PROCESSING, FEATURE SELECTION, VERIFYING MACHINE LEARNING PERFORMANCE
 This project focused on developing a machine learning algorithm for identifying fraud, using the Enron data set.
-While this was not my first exposure to machine learning, it was the first time really digging into sklearn.
-I really enjoyed building pipelines for feature selection and tuning as well as balancing recall and precision on a sparse data set.
+While this was not my first exposure to machine learning, it was the first exposure to sklearn.
+I enjoyed building pipelines for feature selection and tuning as well as balancing recall and precision on a sparse data set.
 Source code and additional project details are available at the project [Github Repository](https://github.com/baumanab/udacity_intro_machinelearning_project).

 ## Explore and Summarize Data

-**Skills Devloped:** RSTUDIO, R PACKAGES, PLOTTING IN R, EXPLORATORY DATA ANALYSIS TECHNIQUES For this project I used R to perform exploratory data analysis (EDA) on a WA school vaccine exemption data set (2011, 2012, 2013) provided by the WA Department of Health (DOH).
+**Skills Devloped:** RSTUDIO, R PACKAGES, PLOTTING IN R, EXPLORATORY DATA ANALYSIS TECHNIQUES For this project I used R to perform exploratory data analysis (EDA) on a Washington State school vaccine exemption data set (2011, 2012, 2013) provided by the WA Department of Health (DOH).
 The data required extensive cleaning and wrangling, prior to exploration.
-This was the first time I had cleaned data with R, it was challenging, but enjoyable.
+This was my first experience cleaning data in R, it was challenging, but enjoyable.
 My favorite part of this experience was learning about "tidy" data and using specific R packages to tidy the data (dplyr, tidyR etc).
-Another great aspect was learning how to use RStudio to create .md files and knit them to html for dissemination.
+Another great aspect was learning how to use RStudio to create .MD files and knit them into html for dissemination.
 Source code and additional project details are available at the project [Github Repository](https://github.com/baumanab/EDA_R_Udacity).

 ![](https://github.com/baumanab/EDA_R_Udacity/blob/master/EDA_R_FinalProject/img/final_plot_two.png)